 Each week we ask some leading questions to an entrepreneur or business owner.

-Here’s some of our favourite replies to … What coming technological advancement do you expect to have the biggest impact on your business?
+Here’s some of our favourite replies to … What is your fondest memory of something that happened in your business?

 “The fondest memory I have in my business is when I got my first message from someone I didn’t know reaching out telling me that they had been following me for a while and that my posts, my messages, my story had been the beacon of light, hope and inspiration for them when they were going through a tough time in their life.

 Even when you think you are spinning your wheels, keep showing up.
 You never know who is watching and whose life you may change today.
 Including your own.”

 Sarah Kalmeta, Mindset Coach at Pivot Point, Co-Founder of Aveita Limited.